The plastic bag you can drink

 Kumala and his school friend partner studied the emerging field of bioplastics, and took inspiration from new materials based on corn and soy starch.
 They devised their own recipe using cassava starch, vegetable oil, and organic resins.

-The resulting "100% bio-based" material was biodegradable and compostable.
-The plastic would break down without leaving any toxic residue, a point Kumala demonstrated by dissolving it into water and drinking the mixture.
+The resulting "100% bio-based" material was biodegradable and compostable, breaking down over a period of months on land or at sea, or instantly in hot water.
+Kumala claims the bioplastic leaves no trace of toxic residue, a point he demonstrates by dissolving and drinking it (see video).

 "I wanted to show this bioplastic would be so harmless to sea animals that a human could drink it," he says.
 "I wasn't nervous because it passed an oral toxicity test."